its-kos/MongoDB-ReplicaSet/README.md

 access_key = <Your Access Key here>
 secret_key = <Your Secret Key here>
 ```
 in the *proviver.tf* file.
 Make sure to keep these keys safe as they can be used to access your account.
 Do not push them in any public repo.
+Also, delete the *variables.tf* file.

 ### Installation